Italo Dell'Oro: Priesthood

-On September 11, 1982, Dell’Oro was ordained to the priesthood for the Diocese of Como at the Santuario Del Santissimo Crocifisso in Como, Italy by Bishop Teresio Ferraroni of the Archdiocese of Milan.
+On September 11, 1982, Dell’Oro was ordained to the priesthood for the Congregation of Somascan Fathers at the Santuario Del Santissimo Crocifisso in Como, Italy by Bishop Teresio Ferraroni of the Diocese of Como.

-Three years after his ordination, Dell'Oro came to the United States to work as a priest assistant at Pine Haven Boys Center in Allenstown, New Hampshire/ This was a school for troubled children that was operated by the Somascan Fathers.
+Three years after his ordination, Dell'Oro came to the United States to work as a priest assistant at Pine Haven Boys Center in Allenstown, New Hampshire.
+This was a school for troubled children that was operated by the Somascan Fathers.
 In 1988, he received a Master of Arts degree in counseling and psychotherapy from Rivier University in Nashua, New Hampshire.

 In 1992, Dell'Oro was transferred to Houston, Texas, where he became pastor at Assumption Parish in that city.
-After eight years as Assumption, he was appointed dean of the Northeast Deanery in Houston.
+After eight years at Assumption, he was appointed dean of the Northeast Deanery in Houston.
 This was followed in 2001 by his appointment as vocations director at the Somascan Fathers House of Formation in Houston.
 Dell'Oro was appointed director of ministry to priests for the archdiocese in 2005, a position he would hold for the next ten years.
 In 2014, he was elevated to formation director.
 In 2015, Dell'Oro became vicar for clergy and the secretariat director for clergy formation and chaplaincy services.
 He was named vicar general in 2021.